A guide to what is motorhome insurance?

 Cat B licence limit (post-1997)

-Motorhome insurance is a specialist motor policy designed to protect a vehicle that is both driven on public roads and used as a living space.
-Unlike car insurance, it must account for fixed habitation equipment (cookers, fridges, shower units, LPG systems), personal contents kept inside the vehicle, and the higher replacement cost of a specialist body built on a commercial van or bus chassis.
+Unlike car insurance, it has to account for fixed habitation equipment (cookers, fridges, shower units, LPG systems), personal contents kept inside the vehicle, and the higher replacement cost of a specialist body built on a commercial van or bus chassis.

 On the V5C logbook, a motorhome is registered as “motor caravan.”
 That classification matters.
 If your vehicle is registered as a panel van but you use it as a motorhome without updating the V5C, some insurers will treat it as a commercial vehicle and exclude habitation cover entirely.
-Always verify your V5C body type before buying a policy.

-The relationship between motorhomes and campervans is worth clarifying.
-Motorhomes are typically factory-built, with a clearly separated cab and living area.
-Campervans are usually converted from a standard panel van, with the living space and cab combined.
 Insurers sometimes rate them differently, particularly for conversion costs and fitted equipment limits.
-If your vehicle is a self-built conversion, you need to confirm with the insurer whether it is rated as a campervan or motorhome, and what documentation they require to validate the declared value.
+If your vehicle is a self-built conversion, you need to confirm with the insurer whether it’s rated as a campervan or motorhome, and what documentation they ask for to validate the declared value.

-Insurers do not rate all motorhomes the same way.
+Insurers don’t rate all motorhomes the same way.
 Your body type affects premium, accessory limits, windscreen excess, and in some cases whether standard comprehensive cover is available at all.
-Here is what each type means for your insurance.

-| Body Type | Description | Insurance Consideration |
+| Body type | Description | Insurance consideration |

 |---|---|---|